-- CYP17 inhibitors and anti-androgens are available as pills you can take daily.
+- Anti-androgens and androgen receptor inhibitors are available as pills you can take daily.

 For internal radiation, your doctor will implant tiny radioactive seeds into your prostate.
 The seeds emit a permanent low dose or temporary high dose of radiation.
-Potential side effects include sexual dysfunction, urinary difficulties, and bowel problems.
+Potential side effects can include:

 Chemotherapy kills cancer cells throughout the body.
 It may shrink existing tumors and slow or prevent the growth of new tumors.
-Side effects include nausea, loss of appetite, and weight loss.
+Side effects can include:

 Sipuleucel-T (Provenge) is a vaccine doctors use to treat advanced prostate cancer, especially if it’s not responding to hormone therapy.

 The vaccine is made using your own white blood cells.
-You receive it intravenously in three doses spaced two weeks apart.
+You receive it intravenously in three doses spaced 2 weeks apart.
 Side effects may include:

 - a headache